Reading time: 5 minutes

 1. Your adjusted taxable income

-Your taxable income is your gross income minus any allowable deductions and is the income on which you pay tax.
+Your taxable income is your gross income (such as wages and salary, and income from a business or your investments), minus any allowable deductions.
+It’s the income on which you pay tax.
 Income under the tax-free threshold is also counted as taxable income.

-Any taxable COVID-19 payments you receive (such as Pandemic Leave Disaster Payments) are included in your taxable income, as are taxable super death benefits and any super released early from your account.
+Included in your taxable income are taxable super death benefits, taxable compensation or insurance payments, and any super released early from your account.

 To calculate your adjusted taxable income, Services Australia also includes any: